karalus/esb0/README.md

 Why not using Apache Karaf for deploying?

-OSGI is a great idea when managing different versions of JARs but unnecessarily complex for not code based artifacts.
+OSGi is a great idea when managing different versions of JARs but unnecessarily complex for not code based artifacts.

 Why not using Apache CXF?